joeabrams026/dynamo-lock/ReadMe.md

 *lockTimeoutInMillis* (required) - the amount of time a lock stays locked for

-*callback (err)* (required) - function called after the lock is (un)successfully aquired.
+*callback (err, success)* (required) - function called after the lock is (un)successfully aquired.
 Lock was successfully acquired if err is falsey.
 If err is truthy, lock could not be acquired.
+If successful, success will be set to 'SUCCESS'.

 ### client.createLockTable (callback)
-Creates the lock table
+Creates the lock table whose name was specified in creation of the client.
+You need to create this table before you can start using shared locks.
+The table will be created with 1 read throughput and 1 write throughput, by default.
+You can adjust this from the AWS console/API.

+*callback (err, success)* required - function called on error/success creating table.  err has possible values of 'ERROR' and 'TABLE_EXISTS'.  success has value 'SUCCESS'

 ### client.deleteLockTable (callback)
-Deletes the lock table
+Deletes the lock table (be careful)

+*callback (err, success)* required - function called on error/success creating table.  err has value of 'ERROR'.  success has value 'SUCCESS'.